-- Invested \$1 Million in a Community Development Financial Institution ("CDFI") to increase the supply of affordable housing rentals for individuals and families earning 60% or less of the area median income which allows low income individuals to live, work and raise their families in communities throughout California, creating a more economically diverse and stable economy. - Invested in four Minority Depository Institutions ("MDI") totaling \$929,000.
-MDIs serve a vital role of promoting the economic viability of minority and under-served communities. - Approximately 50 employees volunteered close to 600 hours conducting financial literacy seminars, technical assistance to small businesses, first time homebuyer classes, elder abuse seminars and distribution and packing of foods. - Eight of our employees serve as directors on the board of nonprofits and CDFIs.
-Most of these nonprofits and CDFIs support, affordable housing, permanent housing, access to capital for minority owned business, technical assistance for small businesses, workforce and economic development services to diverse communities and affordable healthcare to low-income individuals and families.
+- Participated \$5,000,000 in a \$101,280,000 construction loan facility to finance the construction of a 181-unit affordable housing rental project in Concord, CA. - Invested \$500,000 in a Community Development Financial Institution ("CDFI") in support of the construction of Accessory Dwelling Units ("ADU") as a means to increase housing supply, address affordability challenges, and create new rental income streams for low- to moderate-income families.
+ADU's have emerged as a viable solution to address housing shortages and provide flexible living spaces for families, caregivers, and multigenerational households. - As a member of the Federal Home Loan Bank of Indianapolis, the Bank partnered and sponsored a local not-for-profit housing provider to apply for an affordable housing program grant totaling \$500,000 to support the construction of 15 scattered site, single family, permanent supportive housing homes in the Unity Park neighborhood of Pontiac, Michigan. - Invested in seven Minority Depository Institutions ("MDI") totaling \$2.4 million.
+MDI's serve a vital role of promoting the economic viability of minority and under-served communities. - Approximately 220 employees volunteered close to 1,800 hours with 93 nonprofit organizations conducting financial literacy seminars, technical assistance to small businesses, first time homebuyer classes, elder abuse seminars and distribution and packing of foods, benefiting over 287,000 individuals and families. - Eight of our employees serve as directors on the board of nonprofits and CDFI's.
+Most of these nonprofits and CDFI's support affordable housing, permanent housing, access to capital for minority owned business, technical assistance for small businesses, workforce and economic development services to diverse communities and affordable healthcare to low-income individuals and families.